ORNL/intersect-architecture/sos/logical/resilience/reinitialization.rst

    error, or failure from affecting the correct operation of the system remains the same.

-   This pattern may be used in conjunction with other patterns that provide detection, containment, and mitigation in a complementary fashion, where some error/failure types are covered by the other pattern(s) and this pattern covers for the remaining error/failure types.
+   The pattern may be used in conjunction with other patterns that provide detection, containment, and mitigation in a complementary fashion, where some error/failure types are covered by the other pattern(s) and this pattern covers for the remaining error/failure types.

    Performance
       The failure-free performance :math:`T_{f=0}` is defined by the task’s